sunyumail93/PipeQiime2Meta/README.md

 Output examples:

-1, MultiQC report: multiqc_report.html

-2, Alpha rarefaction
+1, Alpha rarefaction

 ![image](Demo/images/Rarefaction.png)

-3, PCA
+2, PCA

 ![image](Demo/images/PCA.png)

-4, Classification
+3, Classification

 ![image](Demo/images/Classification.png)

+4, Other outputs:

+See ./Demo folder for more outputs.
+The .qzv files can be visualized at: https://view.qiime2.org/.
+The three Log files are pipeline standard outputs.